caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

   * Either one outcome is typical and far more frequent : *Static prediction*
   * Or I need to remember some history : *Dynamic prediction*
 * What do I do if the guess was wrong ?
-  * Undo speculatively ececuted instructions ("squash")
+  * Undo speculatively executed instructions ("squash")
     * May or may not cost something
 * **Exceptions**
-  * **Prediction** For every instruction, we have guessed that there will be no exception (static prediction)
+  * **Prediction**, For every instruction, we have guessed that there will be no exception (static prediction)
-  * **Speculation** In case of exception we have used the ROB to squash all instructions after the faulty one raising exception
+  * **Speculation**, In case of exception we have used the ROB to squash all instructions after the faulty one raising exception
 * General Idea (our ROB does just that) :
   * After a prediction, hold every potential change in state of the processor (e.g., register values, memory writes) in a buffer
   * If the prediction turn out to be correct, let the content of the buffer affect the state (= commit)
-  * Tf the prediction rusn out to be wrong, simply trash the content of the buffer
+  * If the prediction turns out to be wrong, simply squash the content of the buffer
 * **Branch Preciction**
   * *Static* : Maybe we can assume that every backward branch is part of a loop